Career Definition for a Small Business Manager

 The U.S. Small Business Administration (SBA) defines a small business as a for-profit, independently owned company with approximately 100 to 1500 employees, depending on the industry or sector (www.sba.gov).
-In general, small business mangers oversee the daily activities of lower-level employees and make sure that the company is run in a smooth and efficient manner.
+In general, small business managers oversee the daily activities of lower-level employees and make sure that the company is run in a smooth and efficient manner.
 Their duties usually require a working knowledge of accounting, budgeting, finance and tax policies.
-Small business managers may also analyze data and determine sales goals, or make marketing, production and purchasing decisions.
+Small business managers may also analyze data and determine sales goals, as well as make marketing, production and purchasing decisions.

 Educational requirements for small business managers or owners are non-specific and can vary.
 Relevant degree programs may include a Bachelor of Business Administration (BBA) or a Master of Business Administration (MBA).
 Some community colleges or university extension programs may offer non-degree or certificate programs in small business management.
 Coursework may include topics in business planning and operations, finance, human resources and marketing.

 Small business managers wear many hats, so the ability to learn on the fly, manage money, multitask and solve problems is essential.
 Interpersonal communication skills are key, especially when dealing with employees, suppliers, clients or customers.